bernaferrari/FigmaToCode/README.md

    pnpm dev
    ```

-   This focuses only on the plugin without the Next.js debug UI.
+   This focuses only on the plugin without the Next.js website.
 Use this when you're making changes specifically to the plugin.

 #### Where to Make Changes